keks24/raspberry-pi-luks/README.md

 This will set the `private Class C IP address` to `192.168.1.80` and the `subnet mask` to `255.255.255.0`; these values may differ depending on the network infrastructure.
 The `initramfs` does not have any connection to the `internet`, since no `gateway IP address` is set.

-Make sure, that the `Raspberry Pi` and the `host` from which the partition should be decrypted, are in the same network.
+Make sure, that the `Raspberry Pi` and the `host`, from which the partition should be decrypted, are in the same network.

 ### Rebuilding the initramfs
 `Rebuild` the `initramfs` to adapt all changes: